The Best & Worst Times of the Year to Visit Walt Disney World

 It’s the heart of the Food & Wine Festival event at Epcot.
-You also have Mickey’s Not So Scary Halloween Party and other events occurring in later September and all of October that make it a great time to be at Disney World.
-The temperatures are much better than the summer, too!
+You also have Mickey’s Not So Scary Halloween Party and other events occurring in later September and all of October, making it a great time to be at Disney World.
+The temperatures can be better than in the summer, too!

 2 – December:

 The parks and resorts are completely decorated for Christmas, and it is one of the most beautiful things ever!
-There are tons of Christmas events, meals, and more happening all over Walt Disney World that if you haven’t been during this season, you definitely want to see it at least once.
+There are tons of Christmas events, meals, and more happening all over Walt Disney World that you definitely want to see at least once if you haven’t been to during this season.

 3 – March-April